jesuscc1993/blog-posts/RxJS/readme.md

 You might even think "Promises work just fine; no need to change what is not broken".
 The intent of this article is to have readers thinking "I should use RxJS" by the time they have reached its bottom.

 This is, by no means, an attempt to force an idea on others.
-This is an effort to expose the advantadges of RxJS so that people realize it can potentially make their code cleaner and their lifes easier.
+This is an effort to expose the advantages of RxJS so that people realize it can potentially make their code cleaner and their lives easier.

 ## 1. Observables are streams